arahi7860/sql-intro/readme.md

 - With relational databases, we use SQL
 - There isn't a standard language across noSQL databases

-> What language do we use to interface with mongoDB?
+> What language do we use to interface with MongoDB?

 **Database Management System (DBMS):** The software that lets a user interact (query) the data in a database